akanyaani/akanyaani/README.md

 ### 👋 Welcome to My GitHub Profile!

 I'm Abahy Kumar, a Principal Data Scientist at Yellow.ai and a passionate Research Scientist with a deep love for training neural networks, particularly large language models (LLMs).
-My journey in AI has been driven by a curiosity to push the boundaries of what's possible with machine learning and NLP.
+A curiosity has driven my journey in AI to push the boundaries of what's possible with machine learning and NLP.

 ### 🌟 Highlights

-- **Principal Data Scientist** at **MiFi**
+- **Principal Data Scientist** at **Yellow.ai**
 - **Co-Author** of **Komodo LLM**: An open-source, language-specific LLM for Indonesian
 - **8+ years** of experience in Data Science and NLP, with a focus on Language Modeling
 - Enthusiast in **training neural networks**, from small to large